 The workshops will take place outdoors, in the ancient woodlands and meadows at Bank Woods – Make it Wild’s nature reserve near Summerbridge, Harrogate.
 There is also a newly built barn on site which has classroom and toilet facilities including disabled access.

-The workshops will take place on Mondays – 9.30am to 1pm, for 10 weeks between November 2020 – January 2021.
+The workshops will take place on Mondays – 9.30am to 1pm, for 10 weeks.
 The timings are designed to fit with the bus from Harrogate to Pateley Bridge.

 The workshops will be limited to five participants, to comply with current government advice regarding group size in the light of the COVID-19 pandemic.